 - zero or more search indexes.

-Data objects may be either in sequential form (i.e., ZNG) or column form (i.e., ZST), or both forms may be present as a query optimizer may choose to use whatever representation is more efficient.
-When both row and column data objects are present, they must contain the same underlying Zed data.
+Data objects may be either in sequence form (i.e., ZNG) or vector form (i.e., VNG), or both forms may be present as a query optimizer may choose to use whatever representation is more efficient.
+When both sequence and vector data objects are present, they must contain the same underlying Zed data.

 Immutable objects are named as follows: